vvEverett/Tello_formation_and_visual_control/README.md

 ![Image of Tello UI](https://github.com/snakehaihai/Tello_formation_and_visual_control/blob/master/Images/tello_use_case_part_II.png)

+# Mode 1: App based control ( System verfication and activation )

+This is what the tello suppose to do.
+Run this first if you have a brand new tello or you cant control the tello by its sdk.
+If you encounter any problem, make sure in this mode you can control it.
+If in this mode, you still can not control, then likely you had a hardware issue.

+1. Turn on the tello and wait for the light to turn flashing yellow

+2. Turn on the cellphone wifi and connect to the IP with the name Tello_XXXXXX  where XXXXXX is the tello ID  ( if can not see, w8 for a while or press the power button for more then 5 sec and wait for light to goes off  for a system reset from station mode)

+3. After you connect to the drone, turn on the tello app which is available in the app market.
+For the first time user, you will be asked to activate the drone which is standard process for all dji drones.

+4. After activation, you are free to fly and navigate.

+If you can fly by this stage, then you are good to go to the next step.

+# Mode 2: Script based control ( SDK testing )

 # Tello_ROS_ORBSLAM
 In this project we provide a full and whole framework for using Drones in general, and the DJI Tello specifficaly.